Stable equilibria in the Lotka-Volterra equations: Preliminaries and earlier results

 is positive definite.
-We have the following fundamental result from N. Adachi, Y. Takeuchi, and H. Tokumaru, \cite{Ad-Ta-To-1}: \begin{Thm} If the matrix $A$ belongs to $\SS$ then there is a unique stable equilibrium for the corresponding Lotka-Volterra system. \end{Thm}
+We have the following fundamental result from (\cite{Ad-Ta-To-1}) and (\cite{Goh}): \begin{Thm} If the matrix $A$ belongs to $\SS$ then there is a unique stable equilibrium for the corresponding Lotka-Volterra system. \end{Thm}

-Recall that a minor of $A$ is a determinant of a principal sub-matrix of $A$. \begin{Def} The matrix $A$ is a $P$-matrix if all minors of $A$ are positive. \end{Def} In \cite{Ad-Ta-To-1}, it is also proven that: \begin{Thm} If $A$ belongs to $\SS$, then $A$ is a $P$-matrix. \end{Thm} If all off-diagonal elements are non-positive, the same authors prove both sufficient and necessary conditions for stability, namely: \begin{Thm} Suppose that all off-diagonal elements of $A$ are non-positive, i.e., $\al_{ij} \leq 0$ whenever $i \neq j$.
+Recall that a minor of $A$ is a determinant of a principal sub-matrix of $A$. \begin{Def} The matrix $A$ is a $P$-matrix if all minors of $A$ are positive. \end{Def} In (\cite{Ad-Ta-To-1}), it is also proven that: \begin{Thm} If $A$ belongs to $\SS$, then $A$ is a $P$-matrix. \end{Thm} If all off-diagonal elements are non-positive, the same authors prove both sufficient and necessary conditions for stability, namely: \begin{Thm} Suppose that all off-diagonal elements of $A$ are non-positive, i.e., $\al_{ij} \leq 0$ whenever $i \neq j$.
 Then, if there is an equilibrium point $\oli{x}^* \in \R_+^n$, it is stable if and only if $A$ is a $P$-matrix. \end{Thm}

-For further results on the stability and existence of (stable) equilibrium points, see also Refs.~\cite{Ad-Ta-To-2, Ad-Ta-1, Ad-Ta-2, Ad-Ta-3}.
+For further results on the stability and existence of (stable) equilibrium points, see also ~(\cite{Ad-Ta-To-2, Ad-Ta-1, Ad-Ta-2, Ad-Ta-3}).